Phases of ice: Hydrogen disorder

 The Wurtzite structure.
 In Ice I_{h}, the oxygen atoms are arranged on the lattice points, and the hydrogen atoms are on the bonds between lattice points.
 Each oxygen atom has 4 neighboring ones.
 Note that the lattice bipartites into two subsets, here colored black and white.

 The hydrogen atoms in the crystal lattice lie very nearly along the hydrogen bonds, and in such a way that each water molecule is preserved.
 This means that each oxygen atom in the lattice has two hydrogens adjacent to it: at about 101 pm along the 275 pm length of the bond for ice Ih.
 The crystal lattice allows a substantial amount of disorder in the positions of the hydrogen atoms frozen into the structure as it cools to absolute zero.
 As a result, the crystal structure contains some residual entropy inherent to the lattice and determined by the number of possible configurations of hydrogen positions that can be formed while still maintaining the requirement for each oxygen atom to have only two hydrogens in closest proximity, and each H-bond joining two oxygen atoms having only one hydrogen atom.
 This residual entropy S_{0} is equal to 3.4±0.1 J⋅mol^{−1}⋅K^{−1} = R ln(1.50 ± 0.02).

 Calculations

 There are various ways of approximating this number from first principles.
 The following is the one used by Linus Pauling.

 Suppose there are a given number N of water molecules in an ice lattice.
 To compute its residual entropy, we need to count the number of configurations that the lattice can assume.
 The oxygen atoms are fixed at the lattice points, but the hydrogen atoms are located on the lattice edges.
-The problem is to pick one end of each lattice edge for the hydrogen to bond to, in a way that still makes sure each oxygen atom is bond to two hydrogen atoms.
+The problem is to pick one end of each lattice edge for the hydrogen to bond to, in a way that still makes sure each oxygen atom is bonded to two hydrogen atoms.